Five Things You Need to Know About ABCB’s 2019 Code Review

 - Code clarity & readability – the new Codes layout and structure has been commissioned to improve its readability and interpretation, including quantifying 40% of the Codes performance requirements – either in the performance requirement or verification methods.
 The aim of the revised layout is to improve comprehension and applicability of all relevant Code clauses, conditions and compliance requirements, minimising misinterpretation.

-We would like to extend our congratulations and respect to the ABCB and those who participated in this much anticipated review.
+We would like to extend our congratulations and respect to the Australian Building Codes Board and those who participated in this much anticipated review.
 Please share if you agree that this is an important update and that understanding the Code is critical for our industry.